gregsdennis/coding-for-smarties/published/2015/03/13/Implicit Interfaces.md

 - An implicit interface may combine any number of interfaces.
 - An implicit interface may not define any additional functionality.
 That is, it must be empty.

-That’s really it.
+That's really it.

 Finally, the run-time will have to do some type checking, which it should do already for the is and as keywords.
-It wouldn’t need to know all implicit interfaces that a type implements, it would just need to check as requested.
+It wouldn't need to know all implicit interfaces that a type implements, it would just need to check as requested.

 ```c#
 var implemented = 6 is ICombined;
 ```

 This basically asks, “Does the type of `6`, which is `int`, implement `ICombined`?”
 To determine that, it sees that `ICombined` is an implicit interface so it asks, “Does it implement all of the interfaces implmented by `ICombined`?”
-So it’s equivalent to writing:
+So it's equivalent to writing:

 ```c#
 var implemented = 6 is IConvertible && 6 is IComparable;